 3. Use a smile to disarm.
 Annoyingly, women are expected to smile but do point out the obvious, that you were interrupted and that you weren’t finished.
 Try something like ‘I’m glad John is enthusiastic, but what I was going to say was ….’

 Clearly, no one likes being interrupted, but if it stops you from making your point, it diminishes you.
 Worse yet, it also stops everyone else from hearing your perspective – likely to be different from the Mori’s of the world, who I suspect ensure they are always heard.
-That’s just my perspective, so share with me how you respond when you’ve been interrupted as there are plenty of ways to ensure you’re being heard.
+Share with me how you respond when you’ve been interrupted as there are plenty of ways to ensure you’re being heard.